ls1intum/Artemis/docs/user/lti.rst

 --------

 LTI (Learning Tools Interoperability) is a standard developed by `1EdTech <https://www.1edtech.org/>`_, allowing different learning platforms and tools to work together seamlessly.
-It establishes a standard way of integrating learning applications, called tools (delivered by tool providers, i.e., Artemis), with platforms such as Learning Management Systems (i.e., Moodle, edX), called tool consumers.
+It establishes a standard way of integrating learning applications, called tools (delivered by tool providers, e.g., Artemis), with platforms such as Learning Management Systems (e.g., Moodle, edX), called tool consumers.
 Artemis is up-to-date with the latest in this standard, supporting `LTI 1.3. <https://www.imsglobal.org/spec/lti/v1p3>`_, ensuring a smooth and efficient connection between Artemis and educational platforms.

 LTI 1.3 sets the foundation for securely launching and using educational tools within any LMS.
 It specifies the technical protocol for how tools like Artemis can seamlessly integrate into platforms like Moodle or edX.
-When LTI 1.3 is combined with three critical services—Assignment and Grade Services, Names and Role Provisioning Services, and Deep Linking, all together known as LTI Advantage.
+When LTI 1.3 is combined with three critical services—Assignment and Grade Services, Names and Role Provisioning Services, and Deep Linking, it is collectively known as LTI Advantage.
 This package provides a more comprehensive integration, allowing smoother communication between the educational tool and the LMS.
 For more detailed information about LTI Advantage and its features, visit `1EdTech LTI Advantage <https://www.imsglobal.org/lti-advantage-overview>`_.
 In the context of LTI Advantage, the term *Tool* refers to any external service or application that adds functionality to the learning environment, such as a tool for submitting exercises.
 On the other hand, *Platform* refers to the learning management system itself, which wants to incorporate these external tools.
 In addition to supporting the core functionalities of LTI 1.3, Artemis integrates specific services under the LTI Advantage framework, including the Score Service from the LTI Advantage Assignment and Grade Services and the Deep Linking Service.